kyma-project/control-plane/docs/kyma-environment-broker/08-03-orchestration-status.md

 type: Tutorials
 ---

 This tutorial shows how to check the orchestration status for the cluster and Kyma orchestrations.

-There are two ways to fetch the orchestration status.
+You can either:
+- Fetch a single orchestration.
+- Fetch all orchestrations.

 ## Fetch a single orchestration